 When you file for Chapter 7 or Chapter 13 bankruptcy, you must file a packet of papers with the court that includes detailed information about your income, assets, debts, and expenses.
-One of those forms, Schedule I -- Individual Income of Debtor(s), requires you to list all types of income you receive.
+One of those forms, Schedule J -- Your Expenses, requires you to list you ongoing monthly expenses.
 You must also provide information about your spouse and your dependents.

 When it comes to listing your dependents, some debtors are unclear as to who counts as a dependent.
-Read on to learn who you should list on Schedule I.
+Read on to learn who you should list on Schedule J.

-(To learn more about Schedule I, including how to complete it, see Completing Schedule I of the Bankruptcy Petition.)
+(To learn more about Schedule I, including how to complete it, see Completing Schedule J of the Bankruptcy Petition.)

-General Rule for Listing Dependents on Schedule I
+General Rule for Listing Dependents on Schedule J

-If you and your spouse provide at least 50% of support for someone, you should include that person as a dependent on Schedule I. You don’t list the dependent’s name, but instead that person’s relationship to you (for example, son or mother-in-law).
+If you and your spouse provide at least 50% of support for someone, you should include that person as a dependent on Schedule J. You don’t list the dependent’s name, but instead that person’s relationship to you (for example, son or mother-in-law) and the dependent's age.
 Do not include your spouse as a dependent.

 Common Types of Dependents